objcio/articles/2015-02-10-camera-capture-on-ios.md

 The `AVCaptureVideoPreviewLayer` will automatically display the output from the camera.
 It also comes in handy when we need to translate a tap on the camera preview to the coordinate system of the device, e.g. when tapping on an area to focus.
 We'll see the details later.

-The second method is to capture the single frames from the output data stream and to manually display them in a view, using OpenGL.
+The second method is to capture the single frames from the output data stream and to manually display them in a view using OpenGL.
 This is a bit more complicated, but necessary in case we want to manipulate or filter the live preview.
 To get the data stream, we just create an `AVCaptureVideoDataOutput`, so when the camera is running, we get all the frames (except the ones that will be dropped if our processing is too slow) via the delegate method, `captureOutput(_:didOutputSampleBuffer:fromConnection:)`, and draw them in a `GLKView`.
-Without going too deep into the OpenGL framework, we could setup the `GLKView` like this:
+Without going too deep into the OpenGL framework, we could set up the `GLKView` like this:

 ```swift
 glContext = EAGLContext(API: .OpenGLES2)